wealthczarena/Algofy-Practical-Assignment---Portfolio/README.md

 https://czacawealth.netlify.app/

-**Algofy** is a leading digital marketing agency working with dozens of brands across industries and **Algofy's Practical Assignment** is a task to evaluate problem-solving and understanding of web development concepts as part of their recruitment process.
-[Link to their website](https://www.algofy.com/).
+**Algofy** is a leading digital marketing agency working with dozens of brands across industries and **Algofy's Practical Assignment** is a task to evaluate problem-solving and understanding of web development concepts as part of their recruitment process. (https://www.algofy.com/).

 The project consists of using advanced CSS techniques to Create a responsive webpage which includes the following: